Health and Safety

 In addition to our Risk Management planning and Health and Safety documentation, the ALIVE Outdoors Program Guide has been created to complement and further highlight our educational philosophy, risk mitigation practices, and the desired learning outcomes of our programs.
 We invite you to explore our Program Guide to take a visual tour of our program environment, including photos of our program elements, learning outcomes, and key risk management practices for each program area.

 The Program Guide is intended to give parents, students, participants and administrators a clearer understanding of our programs, visually communicating the programming that participants engage in, and identifies some of the potential risks and what we do to mitigate them.
 We strongly believe that informing those parties involved with the ALIVE community helps everyone make better-informed decisions about participation and be better prepared to participate in an ALIVE experience.

-As a community we are collectively confronted by the ongoing impacts of the COVID-19 pandemic.
-The situation continues to challenge each of us in our daily lives and the lives of many in the global community.
-At ALIVE we are monitoring the situation closely and are following all available advice from Public Health Officials in Ontario, the Public Health Agency of Canada, the CDC, and the World Health Organization.
+Over the last 18 months we have collectively been confronted by the ongoing impacts of the COVID-19 pandemic.
+The situation has challenged each of us in our daily lives and the lives of many in the global community.
+At ALIVE we have monitored the situation closely and have followed all available advice from Public Health Officials in Ontario, the Public Health Agency of Canada, the CDC, and the World Health Organization.

 We will continue to monitor news of the virus, including all information coming from the Provincial and Federal Ministries of Health, the CDC, the World Health Organization, and any travel restrictions.
-This page will be updated with more information about when close contact programs will be back in session as the situation evolves.
+This page will be updated with more information as the situation evolves.